HamzaAissaoui/DjangoApp/README.md

 There is also an API endpoint that takes a lat/lng pair as arguments and returns a list of all polygons that include the given lat/lng.

 All of this was built with Django and PostgreSQL with Postgis extension.

-There also Basic Authentication (Using provider name in headers) to be able to manipulate Polygons.
+There is also Basic Authentication (Using provider name in headers) to be able to manipulate Polygons.

 The code Follows standard pep8 style.

 Currently workin on unit and integration tests.